MitsukiS16/studentplan/README.md

 ## Features

-- Create an account
+- Create an account: Students/Teachers/Educators can create/edit/delete an account.
+- Create a schedule
+- Create a report
+- Add/Remove a notifications
+- Add/Remove a subject
--
+- Add/Remove teachers/educators

 ## Links